Chapter 2:

 When I bought That Suspect Baroque Closet and Lamp, I Didn't Expect to Be a Mundane Wizard for the Demon Prince of Another World

-Kairo was excited to see his Tamu order arrive three days earlier than expected.
+Kairo was excited to see his Arnum order arrive three days earlier than expected.

-Kairo hurried to examine his goods, eyes widened with glee at the Tamu cat logo all over the shrink-wrapped closet and boxed lamp.
+Kairo hurried off the sofa, his attention no longer on the Sistine Chapel TV documentary.
+His eyes widened with glee at the Arnum cat logo all over the shrink-wrapped closet and boxed lamp.

 "Wait here while I get the trolley," Jamie said, heading deeper into the small, two-bedroom house.